peelframework/peel/_manual/bundle-basics.md

 └── VERSION
 {% endhighlight %}

+Here is how the Maven modules from the bundle sources are mapped to the assembled bundle.

-The *apps* folder thereby contains the jar artifacts of the two workload modules which contain the Wordcount jobs for Spark and Flink.
+* The *apps* folder contains the jar artifacts for all `*-jobs` and `*-apps` modules.

-The *datagens* folder contains the `peel-wordcount-datagens` artifact which contains a generator for random words.
+* The *datagens* folder contains the jar artifacts for all `*-datagens` modules.

-The *lib* folder contains the two common Peel artifacts `peel-core` and `peel-extensions`, as well as the `peel-wordcount-peelextensions` artifact where the user can put hers bundle-specific Peel extensions.
+* The *lib* folder contains the two common Peel artifacts `peel-core` and `peel-extensions`, as well as the `*-peelextensions` artifact where the user can put hers bundle-specific Peel extensions.

-The contents of the remaining folders are copied from the `peel-wordcount-bundle/src/main/resources` folder.
+* The contents of the remaining folders are copied from the corresponding folder located under `peel-wordcount-bundle/src/main/resources`.

+### Building

+To assemble the bundle from the sources with Maven, you have one of four options:

+{% highlight bash %}
+mvn clean package       # package in peel-wordcount-bundle mvn clean package -Pdev # package with soft links mvn clean deploy        # package and copy to $BUNDLE_BIN mvn clean deploy -Pdev  # package and copy with soft links
+{% endhighlight %}

+Running the `deploy` phase automatically copies the assembled bundle binaries folder to `$BUNDLE_BIN`.

+Activating the `dev` profile (with `-Pdev`) enforces certain folders in the assembled bundle binaries (*config*, *datasets*, and  *utils*) to be created as soft links to their corresponding source locations.